jarelleboac/buddy_bot/README.md

 Created random pairs from a csv file, accounting for odd number of participants.
 Automated emails sent out on a weekly basis and accounts for different partner pairs (dynamic).

 ## Improvements
-Keep track of previous weeks' pairs (testing), create new pair if email bounces back.
+Keep track of previous weeks' pairs (testing...in a trio, will it be able to see that two people in that group have already met?), create new pair if email bounces back.

 ## Quickstart
 ### Running the bot